 What about licenses for cyclists?

-on a practical level, there are very few to no examples of places where licensing for bicycles has had a positive impact on traffic safety.
+On a practical level, there are very few to no examples of places where licensing for bicycles has had a positive impact on traffic safety.
 In fact, if safety is your goal, your number one priority should be making it easier for people to make choices other than single occupancy vehicles, whose crashes are the leading preventable cause of death of Americans, including children.
 Why would we want to add barriers to making safer healthier choices?
-And lets keep in mind that in the US, we do require licenses to operate motor vehicles, and they’re still a public safety menace.
-What evidence is there that adding the same barriers to bike riding would make streets safer?
-Besides, licensure is expensive.
-There are countless better uses of public funds if the goal is safety.
-Like smarter, more complete streets, more comprehensive transit, and useful sidewalks for starters.
+And let’s keep in mind that in the US, we do require licenses to operate motor vehicles, and they’re still a public safety menace.